Which applications are in use

 |Process Internet cookie files on logoff||Flag|

-Wildcard processing in file names
+Wildcard processing in file and folder names

 Inclusion and exclusion rules